The Pasta Salad CRAZE That’s Shaped America - I say Macaroni! You say PASTA!

 Furthermore, if you like food history...

-You’ll find it fascinating that Thomas Jefferson, although most likely not the first to introduce macaroni to America, did, however, help to popularize pasta by serving it to dinner guests during his presidency.
+You may find it fascinating that Thomas Jefferson, although most likely not the first to introduce macaroni to America.
+He did, however, help to popularize pasta by serving it to dinner guests during his presidency.
 A handwritten recipe by Jefferson himself still survives.

-Eventually, Hemmings returned to the United States, where (in 1790) he was called upon to go to Philadelphia as a chef for the Secretary of State to prepare dinners for European diplomats, the president, Jefferson’s fellow cabinet members, congressmen, and many national and international visitors.
+Eventually, Hemmings returned to the United States, where (in 1790) he was called upon to go to Philadelphia as a chef for the Secretary of State.
+A position where he prepares dinners for European diplomats, the president, Jefferson’s fellow cabinet members, members of Congress, and many national and international visitors.

-Forking into Jefferson’s interest in “macaroni” (the general word the president used for pasta), you may want to dig into his notes on Macaroni and about a “mould for making macaroni” being procured by Jefferson’s emissary to Naples, William Short.
+Forking into Jefferson’s interest in “macaroni” (the general word the president used for pasta), you may want to dig into his notes on Macaroni and about a “mould for making macaroni.”
+A device being procured by Jefferson’s emissary to Naples, William Short.
 You can read all about it in this article courtesy of the Thomas Jefferson Encyclopedia.

-Today, whether on the web or in-person, when visiting Thomas Jefferson’s Monticello, hours can be spent digging into all of Jefferson’s food-related history, from Batter Cakes to Dutch Ovens, ice cream to muffins, to whiskey, wine, and more in the Thomas Jefferson Library’s Encyclopedia category under food and drink.
+Today, whether on the web or in person, when visiting Thomas Jefferson’s Monticello, hours can be spent digging into all of Jefferson’s food-related history, from Batter Cakes to Dutch Ovens, ice cream to muffins, to whiskey, wine, and more—all to be discovered in the Thomas Jefferson Library’s Encyclopedia category under food and drink.

 Bridging the Gap - (1801 thru the late 1930s)

-Pasta (a.k.a. macaroni) rose to popularity in American food culture during the late 1800s and the early 1900s when recipes for pasta dishes began appearing in American cookbooks and newspapers from 1906 to 1914.
+Pasta (a.k.a. macaroni) rose in popularity in American food culture during the late 1800s and the early 1900s.
+Accordingly, recipes for pasta dishes began appearing in American cookbooks and newspapers from 1906 to 1914.

 One notable cookbook published in 1902 was Mrs. Rorer’s New Cook Book, written by Mrs. Sarah Tyson (Heston) Rorer (1849 – 1937).
 Mrs. Rorer is considered the first dietician in America and was widely known for her philosophy of dietetics about using food to maintain health and treat disease.